Aveglia/vAMPirus/docs/HelpDocumentation.md

 >You can make the vampirus_startup.sh scrip an exectuable with -> chmod +x vampirus_startup.sh ; ./vampirus_startup.sh

 The start up script will check your system for Nextflow and Anaconda/Miniconda (can be skipped) and if they are not present, the script will ask if you would like to install these programs.
-If you answer with 'y', the script will install the missing programs and will build the vAMPirus conda environment and the installation is complete.
+If you answer with 'y', the script will install the missing programs and the installation is complete.

 You can also use the startup script to install different databases to use for vAMPirus analyses, these include: